Resume Summary Examples: Craft a Powerful First Impression

 Why does it work?

 Innovative is an important skill for web developers, but it’s used so often that it starts sounding like an empty phrase.
 Not in this case, though.
-This candidate showed how they are innovative with the remaining part of their summary.
-They highlighted their technical skills, relevant experience, and passion for problem-solving.
+This candidate proves their innovative-ness with the remaining part of their summary.
+They highlight their technical skills, relevant experience, and passion for problem-solving.
 Here’s why the entire summary works:

 • The candidate starts with 6 years of experience working in creative tech startups.
 With that, they clarified their experience level and the context of their skill development.
-They mentioned what type of experience they had: startups.
-That shows their versatility, adaptability, and willingness to take on varied projects.
+Using startups shows versatility, adaptability, and willingness to take on varied projects.
 Fast-paced tech environments certainly appreciate that!

-• In their summary, this candidate demonstrated their command of essential front-end technologies.
+• In this summary, the candidate demonstrates their command of essential front-end technologies.
 These are key skills for web development roles, so they made sure to list them up front.

-• The phrase in-depth understanding of high-level database management using MongoDB is very specific and relevant.
-It proves that the candidate can handle more complex aspects of web applications.
+• The phrase in-depth understanding of high-level database management using MongoDB is very specific and (we assume) is relevant to the position in question.
+It proves the candidate can handle more complex aspects of web applications.

 The closing line is excellent: passionate about creating technological solutions to modern-day problems.
-This candidate is purpose-driven.
-They find motivation in real-world issues, so their societal impact adds a personal touch to the resume.
+This candidate is purpose-driven and finds motivation in real-world issues, so their societal impact adds a personal touch to the resume.

 Creative writer and editor with 10 years of industry experience, published in the New York Times, the Guardian, and Forbes Magazine.
 Proficient in crafting original, SEO-optimized content for a wide variety of mediums, including blogs, guides, and publications.
 Highly organized and focused on adhering to tight deadlines while collaborating with editorial teams.